Menu

 ---

-This tremendous recipe, featuring our tinned mackerel, fire-roasted tomato salad, and Bomba rice*, comes from Kaley and Mario.
+This tremendous recipe, featuring our tinned mackerel, fire-roasted tomato salad, and now our Calasparra rice comes from Kaley and Mario.
 A traditional Ecuadorian fish in coconut sauce dish, here featuring tinned fish for obvious reasons.
 Did I enjoy it for lunch the next day?
 Immensely.

 Total Time: One hour.